 Jamaican Mary Seacole is very well known these days through biographies and her own Wonderful Adventures of 1857.
 She died in London in 1881.
 An earlier author Olaudah Equiano had a daughter Joanna born in Soham, Cambridgeshire in 1795.
 She married a church minister and died in London in 1857.
 Her grave in Abney Park cemetery has recently been located but we lack details of her life let alone an image.

 Human zoos and ethnic performers included women, such as the Somalis (61 men, women and children) who were on show at the Crystal Palace in the summer of 1895, and two Zulu/South African choirs which toured Britain from 1892.
 Sannie Koopman broke away from them and was in Chesterfield in 1892.
 Dahomey Warrior troupes were mainly female.
 Millie-Christine McKoy, born in slavery in America, for ever linked by a conjoined spine, worked as The African Twins 1855-1857 and returned to tour Europe when freed.
 There is an entry in the Oxford Dictionary of National Biography and Joanne Martell, Mill-Christine.
 Fearfully and Wonderfully Made was published in 2000 by John F. Blair in Winston-Salem, North Carolina.
+See top illustration.

-Another free born American, Sarah Remond, toured Britain 1859-1866 explaining slavery, then qualified as a doctor in Italy where she died.
+Another free born American, Sarah Remond, toured Britain 1859-1866 explaining slavery, became a British national, then qualified as a doctor in Italy where she died.
 Anti-lynching campaigner Ida B. Wells was in Britain in 1893 and again in 1894, and was aided by a Nigerian medical student and his friends in London.
 Amanda Smith went to India as a Christian missionary, visiting England 1878-1879, 1881, and touring from early 1895 to mid-1896.
 Her autobiography was published in London in 1894.
 Hallie Quinn Brown was a temperance lecturer who was active in Scotland from February 1896 for over a year, talking on “women and the drink question”.
 Eliza Meyer, from Ghana (then the Gold Coast) was educated in England and Switzerland and married Dr Benjamin Quartey-Papafio in St Bartholomew’s church, Smithfield (London) in October 1896.

 There was a fashion for African American singers and recitalists, and several had the patronage of the very wealthy Duchess of Sutherland in London.
 Elizabeth Taylor Greenfield was in England 1853-1854; Marie Selika in 1882-1883, and Sissieretta Jones (known as the Black Patti) in the 1880s and 1890s.
 Other female entertainers included actress Amy Height (1866-1913) who was in England from 1883 and died in London, and several who worked in Uncle Tom’s Cabin shows.
 There were four in a Cabin show in Belfast in January 1879.
 Cassandra Walmer born in London in 1888 of a black actor father was in Cabin shows at the age of three (Leicester, 1891) whereas Birmingham-born Esther “Hettie” Johnson joined one in her twenties.
 She died aged 102 in Fareham in 1973.
 The Poland-born acrobat Olga Kaira was “Miss Lala” and appeared at the London Aquarium in March 1879.